-Name Plan Name Number of Years of credited Service (#) Present Value of Accrued Benefit Payable at Normal Retirement (\$)(a) Payments During the Last Fiscal Year(\$) Brian Goldner Qualified Plan Supplemental Plan 8.00 8.00 \$ 183,423 \$1,394,453 \$ 0 \$ 0 John Frascotti(b) Qualified Plan n/a n/a n/a Deborah Thomas Qualified Plan Supplemental Plan 9.00 9.00 \$ 233,371 \$ 128,800 \$ 0 \$ 0 Stephen Davis(b) Qualified Plan n/a n/a \$ n/a Wiebe Tinga(c) Hasbro B.V.
-Pension Plan 21.17 \$1,977,020 \$ 0
+Name Plan Name Number of Years of credited Service (#) Present Value of Accrued Benefit Payable at Normal Retirement (\$)(a) Payments During the Last Fiscal Year(\$) Brian Goldner Qualified Plan Supplemental Plan 8.00 8.00 \$ 183,423 \$1,394,453 \$ O \$ O John Frascotti(b) Qualified Plan n/a n/a n/a Deborah Thomas Qualified Plan Supplemental Plan 9.00 9.00 \$ 233,371 \$ 128,800 \$ O \$ O Stephen Davis(b) Qualified Plan n/a n/a \$ n/a Wiebe Tinga(c) Hasbro B.V.
+Pension Plan 21.17 \$1,977,020 \$ O

-(a) The "Present Value of Accrued Benefit" is the lump-sum value as of December 31, 2017 of the annual pension benefit earned as of December 31, 2017 payable under a plan for the executive's life beginning on the date in which the Named Executive Officer may commence an unreduced pension under the respective plan, reflecting credited service and five- year average compensation as of the plan freeze date of December 31, 2007 for the Pension and Supplemental Plans, and current statutory benefit and pay limits as applicable.
+- (a) The "Present Value of Accrued Benefit" is the lump-sum value as of December 31, 2017 of the annual pension benefit earned as of December 31, 2017 payable under a plan for the executive's life beginning on the date in which the Named Executive Officer may commence an unreduced pension under the respective plan, reflecting credited service and fiveyear average compensation as of the plan freeze date of December 31, 2007 for the Pension and Supplemental Plans, and current statutory benefit and pay limits as applicable.
 Certain assumptions were used to determine the lump-sum values and are outlined below.
-These assumed retirement age (i.e., there will be no assumed termination for any reason, including death or disability).
-The assumptions are as follows: (i) measurement date is December 31, 2017, (ii) it is assumed that 65% of participants will elect a lump sum payment and 35% will elect an annuity under the Pension Plan and the Supplemental Plan, (iii) the discount rate is assumed to be 3.72% for the Pension Plan and 3.65% for the Supplemental Plan, (iv) the lump sum interest rate is assumed to be 3.72% for the Pension Plan and 3.65% for the Supplemental Plan, (v) for mortality (post-commencement) the sex-distinct RP-2014 mortality table with mortality improvements from the base year using the two dimensional, generational Scale BB projection table, for benefits paid as annuities and the IRS table promulgated in Revenue Ruling 2007-67 for benefits paid as lump sums, (vi) the earliest unreduced retirement age is age 65 for the plans prior to the January 1, 2000 amendment, and age 55 for the plans following such amendment and (vii) all values are estimates only; actual benefits will be based on data, pay and service at the time of retirement.

-(b) The Pension Plan was frozen prior to Mr. Frascotti and Mr. Davis joining the Company.

-(c) For Mr. Tinga, the material assumptions used in determining the "Present Value of Accrued Benefit" of the Netherlands Pension Plan benefits are (i) a discount rate of 1.20% (ii) for mortality (post-commencement) the AG Prognosetafel 2016 table with adjustment tables HM, and (iii) assumed retirement at the earliest age to receive unreduced benefits, or age 65 for benefits accrued through December 31, 2014 and age 67 for benefits accrued after January 1, 2015.
+These assumptions are consistent with those used for financial statement purposes, except that the Named Executive Officer is assumed to continue to be employed until the assumed retirement age (i.e., there will be no assumed termination for any reason, including death or disability).
+The assumptions are as follows: (i) measurement date is December 31, 2017, (ii) it is assumed that 65% of participants will elect a lump sum payment and 35% will elect an annuity under the Pension Plan and the Supplemental Plan, (iii) the discount rate is assumed to be 3.72% for the Pension Plan and 3.65% for the Supplemental Plan, (iv) the lump sum interest rate is assumed to be 3.72% for the Pension Plan and 3.65% for the Supplemental Plan, (v) for mortality (post-commencement) the sex-distinct RP-2014 mortality table with mortality improvements from the base year using the two dimensional, generational Scale BB projection table, for benefits paid as annuities and the IRS table promulgated in Revenue Ruling 2007-67 for benefits paid as lump sums, (vi) the earliest unreduced retirement age is age 65 for the plans prior to the January 1, 2000 amendment, and age 55 for the plans following such amendment and (vii) all values are estimates only; actual benefits will be based on data, pay and service at the time of retirement. - (b) The Pension Plan was frozen prior to Mr. Frascotti and Mr. Davis joining the Company. - (c) For Mr. Tinga, the material assumptions used in determining the "Present Value of Accrued Benefit" of the Netherlands Pension Plan benefits are (i) a discount rate of 1.20% (ii) for mortality (post-commencement) the AG Prognosetafel 2016 table with adjustment tables HM, and (iii) assumed retirement at the earliest age to receive unreduced benefits, or age 65 for benefits accrued through December 31, 2014 and age 67 for benefits accrued after January 1, 2015.
 The assumptions used are consistent with those used for financial statement purposes, except that the Named Executive Officer is assumed to continue to be employed until the assumed retirement age.
 The Netherlands Pension Plan amounts are converted from Euros to U.S. dollars using a year-end exchange rate of 1 Euro equals U.S. \$1.198.